About

 Where do you find your summer staff?
 How are they vetted?

 The majority of our summer staff members were campers at Pine Island.
 Almost all the rest are referred to us by current and recent staff members.
-Director Sumner Ford visits colleges that have produced top-notch counselors for Pine Island, where he meets and interviews prospective summer staff.
+Our director visits colleges that have produced top-notch counselors for Pine Island, where he meets and interviews prospective summer staff.
 All staff undergo state and federal background checks, and we speak with all references, regardless of how well we know each person we hire.

 How are staff members trained?